openvolley/ovml/README.md

 top of the [torch](https://torch.mlverse.org/) R package, meaning that no Python installation is required on your system.

+The package also includes an experimental network specifically for detecting volleyballs.

 ## Example

 Use a YOLOv4 network to recognize objects in an image.
 We use a video